 As you all already know by now, fish is a family favourite and is cooked quite often in the house and this dish has graced many a sit-down dinners for friends and is O’s favourite too.
 These days I get asked to cook this so often that I now know it by heart!

-I find this so funny, but in the recent past the gifts that I have got from my online friends represent me more than the gifts that friends who know me from forever have given me.
-I sit and wonder what does it really mean...
-Nonetheless, back to the book...
-I use it a lot these days and have made many dishes using it but if there is a single most-loved dish I make from here it’s the Rui Maacher Curry, also called Carp Curry in the book.
+Some time ago, in my one and only trip to the City of Joy, this darling friend of mine Bee, gifted me this gorgeous and brilliant “The Bengal CookBook”.
+I find this so funny, but in the recent past the gifts that I have gotten from my online friends represent me more than the gifts that friends who know me since forever have given me.
+I sit and wonder what does it really mean?
+Nonetheless, as usual, I digress, back to the book – I use it a lot these days and have made many dishes using it but if there is a single most-loved dish I make from here it’s the Rui Maacher Jhol, also called Carp Curry in the book.

 Similar recipes :